The first event we write about in November is Election Day!

 You can get all of these Thanksgiving writing activities in my Thanksgiving writing pack.

 Students look at each card to figure out what number the base ten blocks represent and color in that number the color the card says.
 When they finish doing all the cards, their hundreds chart will reveal a mystery picture... a turkey!
-You can never have enough place value practice so I love this activity because it's a ton of math practice but they're too busy being little math detectives to realize it :)
+You can never have enough place value practice so I love this activity because it's a ton of math practice but they're too busy being little math detectives to realize it :) I also added a set of number cards to that puzzle too so you can do it as just numbers (kids look at the number card and color it in) if you'd rather to do that version! :)

 Another fun thing I like to do each month is make a new behavior chart!
 If you use a behavior chart in your classroom, you may notice that it's really effective at first but then it gets old.
 BUT if you switch it out each month with new goals to reach and new certificates to earn, it's like a brand new exciting behavior management tool each month that gets kids excited to get to the top of.
+I talk about this in my 20 Classroom Management Strategies You Can Start Right Away post if you want to read more about switching out the behavior chart and other tips.

 Excuse my cheesy puns...
 I love puns! :)